iprathammishra/leetcode/dsa/cracking/moderate/info.md

 <!-- 1. **Number Swapper:** Write a function to swap a number in place (that is, without temporary variables). -->

-2. **Word Frequencies:** Design a method to find the frequency of occurrences of any given word in abook.
+2. **Word Frequencies:** Design a method to find the frequency of occurrences of any given word in a book.
 What if we were running this algorithm multiple times?

 3. **Intersection:** Given two straight line segements (represented as a start point and an end point), computer the point of intersection, if any.